ml-explore/mlx-examples/t5/README.md

 | t5-3b      | 3 billion   |
 | t5-11b     | 11 billion  |

-The FLAN variants can be specified with the e.g. `google/flan-t5-small`, `google/flan-t5-base`, etc. See the [Hugging Face page](https://huggingface.co/docs/transformers/model_doc/flan-t5) for a complete list of models.
+The FLAN variants can be specified with `google/flan-t5-small`, `google/flan-t5-base`, etc. See the [Hugging Face page](https://huggingface.co/docs/transformers/model_doc/flan-t5) for a complete list of models.